A British woman in Ukraine and an observer of Putin’s war

 I, too, would rather fight within a system I know, against weak, predictable men bound by its moral and historical conventions … a system, moreover, that cannot for long accommodate within itself the arbitrary power it came into being to banish.
 For liberalism is the mortal enemy of all entrenched or concentrated power.
 Obviously, there is the unwelcome complication that as a secularised form of Christianity it stands in the Judaic line.
 It apprehends the “sovereignty, identity, and survival” of Europe’s peoples as just such a concentration.

 I would not, of course, expect Dr McGlynn to share that understanding.
 She abides within the historical and intellectual constraints of the western academy, not in our domain of profound separation, and the freedom of mind which that bestows.
 She does not think as a nationalist thinks.
 She very likely subscribes to the view that the dead politics of National Socialism and Italian fascism … forms of expansionist nationalism … speak reliably for nationalists today.
 She then assumes, or appears to assume, that socialism/communism is separate from liberalism.
-This is a chiefly American view which I do not accept because, as practised in the 20th century, socialism was a massification within the liberal system.
-It pursued the same unfettered will and, ultimately genuflected before the same Judaic G-d.
+This is a chiefly American view which I do not accept because, as practised in the 20th century, socialism functioned as an extension of, and massification within, the liberal system.
+It pursued the same unfettered will and, ultimately, genuflected before the same Judaic G-d.

 I would very much prefer that decent, thinking people like Dr McGlynn understand how and why we Europeans are still waiting for a nationalism of our life and rights and interests, and that one small part of making the space for it is to order history accordingly.